 - Businesses and organisations can apply for grants of between £50,000 and £100,000 of capital funding.

-- Applicants must provide 30% match funding (including in-kind contributions).
+- Applicants must provide 30% match funding (can include in-kind contributions).

 Project requirements